Yashwanth-79/Translito-GenAI-Translation/README.md

-# Healthcare Translation Web App with Generative AI
+# Translito !
+Translation Web App with Generative AI

 Try out here : https://nao-medical-healthcare-translation.streamlit.app/

 ## Overview

-The Healthcare Translation Web App is designed to bridge language barriers in healthcare settings by utilizing generative AI technologies.
+The Translation Web App is designed to bridge language barriers in healthcare settings by utilizing generative AI technologies.
 This web app offers features such as real-time voice recording, transcription, translation, medical term enhancement, and text-to-speech capabilities.
-The app integrates state-of-the-art AI models, including **Groq**, **OpenAI**, and **DeepGram**, to ensure accurate and secure healthcare translations.
+The app integrates state-of-the-art AI models, including **Groq**, **gTTS**, and **DeepGram**, to ensure accurate and secure healthcare translations.

 ## Features